Welcome to the Forest Products Division of AIChE

 Wausau Paper Mills

 Headquartered in Wausau, Wisconsin, they manufacture uncoated printing, writing and imaging papers, specializing in colored papers.
-The Web site is attractive and diverse, even offering a movie about the mill (the 2 MB movie file is surprisingly large for the very brief movie offered).

 Whatman Company